 - Acquire conceptual and technical skills to create, revise, and publish broadcast-ready podcasts.

 - Develop skills and networks valuable within and beyond the university.

-All college or university faculty are eligible to participate.
-Tuition for each participant is $975 and includes all equipment (microphone, headphones, pop filter) and materials.
+All college or university faculty and staff are eligible to participate.
+Tuition for each participant is $975 and includes all equipment (microphone, headphones, windscreen) and materials.

 Facilitators and Speakers

 Associate Vice President of Faculty Advancement, Professor of English and Comparative Literature, San Diego State University